codemagic-ci-cd/codemagic-docs/content/yaml-notification/publish-release-notes.md

         echo "$notes" | tee release_notes.txt
 {{< /highlight >}}

-If you use this script localy, it will generate release notes with all the commits between tags e.g v1.0.0 and v2.0.0
+If you use this script locally, it will generate release notes with all the commits between tags e.g v1.0.0 and v2.0.0

 {{< highlight json "style=paraiso-dark">}}
     v2.0.0